vmmc2/The-Complete-2022-Web-Development-Bootcamp/Section 28 - More about Express/README.md

       });
   });
   ```
+* __IMPORTANT: A very useful framework to deal with dynamic routing is one called "Lodash".__

 ## Navigating through our app routes by using Anchor tags ```<a></a>```
 * __You don't need to always use the ```<form></form>``` tag in order to go to another route.
 You can use a simple ```<a></a>``` tag.__